 Monitoring Compact Performance

 As a federal agency, MCC is committed to the principles of performance measurement mandated under the Government Performance and Results Act (GPRA), and applies this same focus on results to its compact programming.
 MCC monitors progress towards compact results on a regular basis using performance indicators that are specified in the M&E Plan.
 The M&E Plan specifies indicators at all levels so that progress towards final results can be tracked at every step.
 Lower level indicators (process and output level) and their targets are typically drawn from project and activity work plans.
 Higher level indicators and their targets are often, though not always, directly linked to the economic rate of return analysis that was conducted to estimate the impacts of the investment and are drawn from the benefit streams of that analysis.

-Every quarter each MCA submits an Indicator Tracking Table (ITT) that shows actual performance of each indicator relative to the baseline level that was established before the activity began and the performance targets that were established in the M&E Plan.
+Every quarter each MCA submits an Indicator Tracking Table (MS Excel file) that shows actual performance of each indicator relative to the baseline level that was established before the activity began and the performance targets that were established in the M&E Plan.
 See some of the key performance indicators and their accompanying data by country.
 MCC reviews this data every quarter to assess whether results are being achieved and integrates this information into project management decisions.

 Data for performance monitoring and reporting comes from baseline and follow-up surveys, project implementers and other entities.
-MCC strongly supports comprehensive, quality data collection conducted by local resources and frequently uses Compact M&E funds to invest in surveys fielded both by private firms and national statistical agencies or other government entities.
+MCC strongly supports comprehensive, quality data collection conducted by local resources and frequently uses compact M&E funds to invest in surveys fielded both by private firms and national statistical agencies or other government entities.

 All collected data, whether from surveys or implementers, undergoes regular data quality checks managed by the MCAs and monitored by MCC to ensure its integrity and accuracy.